Jason Verhelst

 Verhelst is the founder and acting director of SportReporting.com, a business entity of the college and the athletic department.

 As a student-athlete, Verhelst had a successful swimming career.
-He was a six-time high school All-American, seven-time event state champion, and two-time team state champion as a high school swimmer at Madison Memorial High School.
+He was a six-time high school All-American, a seven-time event state champion, and a two-time team state champion as a high school swimmer at Madison Memorial High School.
 Verhelst attended NCAA Division I University of Wisconsin on a swimming scholarship.
 While at Wisconsin, he earned Academic All-Big Ten honors and a GTE Scholar Athlete award.
-Verhelst graduated from the University of Wisconsin in the spring of 1999 with a bachelor degree in Marketing and Sociology.
+Verhelst graduated from the University of Wisconsin in the spring of 1999 with a bachelor's degree in Marketing and Sociology.

 Outside of his job at the college, Verhelst is involved in coaching and officiating.
 He loves spending as much time as possible with his two daughters, Alexa and Maya, and wife, Paige.